 The Neighbourhood Small Grant (NSG) program was started in 1999 as a way to combat loneliness and social isolation, by making communities stronger, safer and more welcoming.
-By offering a small grant (up to $500) we enable the applicant to bring their project to life, often in a more impactful way or with people in the community they may not have previously been familiar with.
+By offering a small grant (up to $500, up to $250 for a basic block party), to residents, we enable the applicant to bring their project to life, often in a more impactful way or with people in the community they may not have previously been familiar with.
 The NSG kickstarts people’s imagination and often makes neighbours more willing to participate.
 Traditional projects have included concepts such as park cleanups, emergency preparedness meetings, community gardens and enhanced block parties.

-Please note: projects must follow all current (at the time of event) physical distancing guidelines, be free to attend, accessible and welcoming to all.
+Please note: projects must be free to attend, accessible and welcoming to all.
 Registered organizations and businesses are not eligible – these grants are specifically for individuals.

 NEIGHBOUR GRANTS STORIES

 Neighbour Grants Project Leaders share their inspiring stories about people in West Vancouver gathering, sharing, celebrating, and connecting.